Gone (Kanye West song): Release and reception

 "Gone" was released as the nineteenth track on West's second studio album Late Registration on August 28, 2005, standing as the last track before any bonuses.
-The song was met with generally positive reviews from music critics, with them mostly praising the sample of Redding's "It's Too Late".
+The song was met with generally positive reviews from music critics, with them mostly praising the sample of "It's Too Late".
 Journalist Jon Caramanica selected the song as the best track on the album in a review for Spin, commenting that it sees West "getting indignant over a tough Otis Redding sample" and Cam'ron delivering "a blistering verse".
 The Guardian critic Alexis Petridis viewed the sample as providing "an irresistible hook", while Rolling Stone journalist Rob Sheffield noted that it is used to build "a totally mental funk loop".
 Writing for The Village Voice, veteran critic Robert Christgau detailed that the Redding sample and strings cause the song to "sneak up over the long haul".
 Josh Tyrangiel from Time commended West's storytelling ability and appreciated his musicality, stating that because of the sample and "some ecstatic string arrangements", you may "be persuaded that West is as good as he thinks he is" after one listen to the song.
-Chet Betz of Cokemachineglow declared the song "the full B&W; synergy of Don Kanye and Sancho Brion's mad reaching for the stars", observing that "prancing keys" Brion is comfortable orchestrating with two chords.
-Betz also noticed how Brion added his symphony and saw the Redding sample as showing West using "his celebrity power to clear whatever shit he wants to have cleared", finalizing that the "six dynamic minutes long" song is universal.
+Chet Betz of Cokemachineglow declared the song "the full B&W; synergy of Don Kanye and Sancho Brion's mad reaching for the stars".
+Betz also saw the Redding sample as West using "his celebrity power to clear whatever shit he wants to have cleared", finalizing that the "six dynamic minutes long" song is universal.